Synthetic rubber: Types

 Many variations of these can be prepared with mixtures of monomers and with various catalysts that allow for control of stereochemistry.

-Polyisobutylene or butyl rubber is commonly used in tyre inner tubes or linings owing to its resistance to diffusion of air through the lining.
-It is however, a much less resilient material than cis-polybutadiene which is frequently used in tyre sidewalls to minimize energy losses and hence heat build-up.
-Indeed, it is so resilient that it is used in super balls.
+Polyisobutylene or butyl rubber is commonly used in tire inner tubes or linings because of its resistance to diffusion of air through the lining.
+It is a much less resilient material than cis-polybutadiene which is frequently used in tire sidewalls to minimize energy losses and heat build-up.
+It is so resilient that it is used in super balls.
 An elastomer widely used for external sheet such as roof coverings is Hypalon or chlorosulphonated polyethylene.
 Synthetic rubbers like EPR can also be used for electrical insulation.

 Silicone rubber

 Silicone rubber is also a synthetic elastomer composed of silicone polymers.
 Silicone rubbers are widely used in industry, and there are multiple formulations.
 Silicone rubbers are often one- or two-part polymers, and may contain fillers to improve properties or reduce cost.
 Silicone rubber is generally non-reactive, stable, and resistant to extreme environments and temperatures.